 2018 Annual Charity

-VSA has the privilege of being a Build Team in a special collaboration between Habitat NOVA and a U.S. Air Force veteran of the Vietnam War.
-Mr. Benton, an Air Force veteran, suffered a devastating home fire that left him without the resources to make repairs.
-Mr. Benton reached out to Habitat NOVA with an offer – he would donate part of his land to build a home for a family in need, if in turn they could provide him a similar lifeline, a new home -- House #1.
+VSA has the privilege of being a Build Team in a special collaboration between Habitat for Humanity of Northern Virginia and Mr. Benton, an Air Force veteran of the Vietnam War.
+Mr. Benton suffered a devastating home fire that left him without the resources to make repairs.
+He reached out to Habitat for Humanity of Northern Virginia with an offer -- he would donate part of his land to build a home for a family in need, if in turn they could provide him a similar lifeline, a new home -- House #1.

 Near & Dears

-N Street Village helps homeless and low-income women achieve stability and make meaningful gains in their housing, income, employment, mental health, physical health, and addiction recovery.
+N Street Village helps homeless and low-income women achieve stability and make meaningful gains in their housing, income, employment, mental health, physical health and recovery from addiction.
 Stu and Pat Van Scoyoc have supported the Village for many years, making charitable donations and serving on the Honorary Board.

 Marj and MAK Vocational Center